thsant/3dmcap/README.md

 ```

 Edit the **3dmcap.cfg** file and save it to your `$HOME/.3dmcap` directory.
 You can run **capture.py** to start 3-Demeter Capture.

+## Manual

+For a tutorial about how to use the application, including details about configuration, see [the PDF manual](https://github.com/thsant/3dmcap/blob/master/resources/3-DemeterCapture.pdf).